mistersmee/dotfiles/.local/bin/README.md

 ## bin2hex

-Tomasz Ostrowski (tomeko)'s binary to hexadecimal converter program and C source file.
+Tomasz Ostrowski (tomeko)'s binary to hexadecimal converter program's C source file.
 Kept here so I can easily find it and in case it goes down.

 ## calnotify